-The Neuroscience Institute at Carnegie Mellon administers two Ph.D. programs: the Program in Neural Computation and the Program in Systems Neuroscience.
+The Neuroscience Institute at Carnegie Mellon administers two Ph.D. programs: the Program in Neural Computation (PNC) and the Program in Systems Neuroscience (PSN).
 Both programs benefit from a close relationship with the Center for the Neural Basis of Cognition (CNBC), an integrative center spanning both Carnegie Mellon University and the University of Pittsburgh.
 All PNC and PSN students are by extension members of the CNBC.
 We aim to take advantage of the world class strengths of CMU and Pitt, in areas including computer science, machine learning, statistics and dynamical systems and to train students to apply these tools to critical problems in neuroscience.
 There are also options for non-degree granting graduate study and undergraduate study.

 Degree-Granting Graduate Programs